Marvin1003/webpack-installer/README.md

 ### Step 1

-First of all you have to take a look at `installer/files.json`.
+Take a look at `installer/files.json`.
 In this example we add a boilerplate to the vanilla boilerplates.
 The structure of `files.json` represents the hierarchy of the installer menu, so add an object at the place where you want your boilerplate to be displayed in the installer.
 The key has to be the name of your boilerplate.
 You can define the `devDependencies` and `dependencies` of your boilerplate here.
 Those will get automatically installed in the generation process of your boilerplate.